BleuLlama/AmigaInputToUSB/README.md

 It has the following supported ports:

 - D9 Male mouse/joystick port
-- RJ-22 Amiga 1000 Keyboard port
+- 4P4C (RJ-22) Amiga 1000 Keyboard port
-- alternately, DIN connector can be used for A2000 keyboard
+- or, 5-Pin DIN connector can be used for A2000/3000 keyboard
+- or, 6-Pin mini-DIN for A4000 keyboard

 It supports the following schemes: